Rainbow capitalism: Push-back from LGBT groups and organizers

 Many leftist LGBT groups protest corporate involvement and support of LGBT Pride.
 When Pride Glasgow started charging an attendance fee in 2015, a group of activists organised Free Pride Glasgow to be held on the same day, and on the day of Pride Glasgow every year since, as a free alternative that features protest rather than celebration.
 During the 2020 George Floyd protests in the United States, some groups like The Okra Project criticized LGBT Pride celebrations as overlooking the issues faced by the African-American LGBT community.
+The Black Lives Matter movement was noted in 2020 not to have had much corporate support as opposed to the widespread support for LGBT Pride.